FOLLOW US

 Travel insurance

-All visitors to Georgia must have adequate travel insurance to cover all healthcare needs during their visit.
+All visitors to Georgia must have appropriate travel insurance to cover all healthcare needs during their visit.
 You may be asked for evidence of this, either by your airline at check-in or by immigration authorities when you arrive in Georgia.
 You may face difficulties if you do not have this evidence.

-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+Make sure you have appropriate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 Georgia has a very strict anti-drugs policy.
 This can also cover prescription and non-prescription medicines commonly available in the UK.
 For example, non-prescription medicines containing codeine are illegal.